Viki-coding/Guess-the-Flag-Quiz/README.md

 ![Screenshot 2024-09-16 at 18 12 18](https://github.com/user-attachments/assets/f5227238-00a4-45d7-88da-acfc793edafd)

 <h2>Quality Assurance</h2>
 We took a systematic and structural approach to manually test each page to ensure it functions correctly and to help identify potential bugs.
-We created a specific testing template to ensure and re-check all pages were working correctly as specified with expected and actual outcomes using a methodical approach.
+We created a specific testing template to ensure and re-check all aspects of the quiz were working correctly as specified with expected and actual outcomes using a methodical approach.
+We did final testing on the deployed site.

 <h3>Test Evaluation Sheet:</h3>
-As shown in the evaluation sheet below we navigated around our site and tested all available options to ensure they were working as intended.
+As shown in the evaluation sheet below we navigated around our site and tested all available features to ensure they were working as intended.

 | QUIZ PAGE          |    | Feature                                                                                                                                             | Test Performed                                                                                                        | Expected Outcome                                                                                                                    | Pass / Fail |
 | ------------------ | -- | --------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------- | ----------- |